OptimNow/finops-mcp-bedrock/README.md

 The ReAct agent is created using `langgraph.prebuilt.create_react_agent()`, which orchestrates the reasoning and tool-use process.

 ### MCP Integration

 The `langchain-mcp-adapters` package bridges LangChain and the Model Context Protocol:

 - `load_mcp_tools()` converts MCP tools into LangChain-compatible format
 - Tools are dynamically loaded and provided to the LangGraph agent
-- Enables seamless integration between Amazon Bedrock models (Titan and Nova) and AWS Billing MCP server
+- Enables seamless integration between Amazon Bedrock models (Titan and Claude sonnet 3.5) and AWS Billing MCP server

 This adapter pattern allows easy addition of MCP servers for Azure, GCP, or custom tools.